A Grand Master's Transcendental Gift

 it's important, both for the university and for the world."

-Thank you, Jim, for your long-term support of the Center's mission - and for
+Thank you, Jim, for your long-term support of our mission - and for

 all you've done for science fiction!